-\begin{remark} The $3$-manifolds involved in Theorem \ref{thm:main-3-manifolds} are not unique.
-Let $P$ be any $3$-manifold such that $\pi_1(P)$ is finite (for example the Poincar\'e sphere $S^3/SL(2,5)$, or any lens space $L(p,q)$).
+\begin{remark} The $3$-manifolds involved in Theorem \ref{thm:main-3-manifolds} are not unique, even from a homotopical point of view.
+Consider any $3$-manifold $P$ with a finite fundamental group $\pi_1(P)$ (for example the Poincar\'e sphere $S^3/\mathrm{SL}(2,5)$, or any lens space $L(p,q)$).
 Let $K_i, K_j$ be the building blocks in the proof of Theorem \ref{thm:main-3-manifolds}.
-Then, according to Lemma \ref{lem:lemas_CL+NWW},
+According to Lemma \ref{lem:lemas_CL+NWW}, we have: